-This free training course will discuss how trajectories and flow paths influence material behavior within transfer chute geometries and arrangements.
+This free training course discuss how trajectories and flow paths influence material behavior within transfer chute geometries and arrangements.

 Over three sessions, you will develop key skills to assess flow regimes of bulk solid materials handling and learn how to apply this knowledge to operational management, including: